MatterHackers/MatterControl-Help/docs/linux.md

 SUBSYSTEM=="tty", ATTRS{idVendor}=="16d0", ATTRS{idProduct}=="076b", GROUP="uucp", MODE="0660", SYMLINK+="tty-pulse"
 ```

-Fill in either the serial number or vender and product IDs based on the information you obtained earlier.
+Fill in either the serial number or vendor and product IDs based on the information you obtained earlier.
 Make sure `GROUP` is set to the same group ownership as the rest of your serial ports.
 This is usually `dialout` on Debian or `uucp` on Arch.
 You can check by doing `ls -l /dev/ttyACM*`.
 Lastly, give your printer a unique name for the `SYMLINK`.
 This name must start with `tty` or it will not show up in the list in MatterControl.

 The next time you connect the printer, a symlink will automatically be created that points to the correct serial device.
 You can now configure the printer in MatterControl to use the symlinked port.